nagyist/Room-Reservation/README.md

 Room Reservation
 ========

 A mobile room reservation wireframe.
 Best viewed on a mobile device.
-Not optomized for desktops or larger screens.
+Not optimized for desktops or larger screens.

+Noted Issues:
+- Passing room and or time information is not accurate.